-- The 004281 Crossband Link requires a 004150 Sealed Lead Acid Battery Kit for proper installation. - Frequencies must be coordinated and programmed at NIRSC before shipment.
+- The 004281 Crossband Link requires a 004150 Sealed Lead Acid Battery Kit for proper installation. - The 004150 Sealed Lead Acid Battery Kit MUST be ordered separately from the 4281 Kit. - Frequencies must be coordinated and programmed at NIRSC before shipment.